Getting commercialisation right to realise the value of emerging technology start-ups

 Strong and well-controlled intellectual property can significantly boost a technology start-up's valuation.
 This is because a company built around intellectual property provides its buyer with an asset that can be exploited over the longer term and potentially through multiple platforms and business sectors.

 IP deals to raise cash should seek multiple potential buyers/licensees, demonstrating the value of the intellectual property for the buyers/licensees’ own development, while retaining control of key IP in other sectors, markets and/or regions.
 The earlier a start-up begins to use its IP strategically, the greater the value it can expect to realise from it.
-See our work in strengthening intellectual property portfolios.

 Extracting maximum value from strategic partners